BLOG SUBMISSION GUIDELINES

 Thank you for your interest in contributing to the AMA New York Blog!
 The blog allows you to share your marketing expertise and thought leadership on current topics.
 If your article is accepted, it will be published on the AMA New York Blog on our website and promoted on our social media channels.

-You are free to submit an article on your topic of choice, but we require that the blog is original content and does not have a direct sales component.
+You are free to submit an article on a marketing topic of choice, but we require that the blog is original content and does not have a direct sales component.
 We will not accept self-promotional content of any kind.
-Please see below for suggested blog topics.
-Article length should be between 500 and 2000 words.
+AMA New York only accepts blogs that link to high-authority sites or relevant internal content.
+Links are to original sources of data—not other articles referencing that data—or to highly trusted media sites.
+Do not link to sites or pages that are selling something.
+Do not place links in the first paragraph.
+Please review the guidelines carefully.
+The article’s length should be between 500 and 2000 words.

 If chosen for publication, we will contact you with more details.
 Contributors will be notified of their posting date once available.
 The editorial team reserves the right to suggest title changes and has full control over the following: image choice, tags, and summaries/descriptions for content and style consistency.
 If you wish to make minor edits to your article after being published, you must let us know within two working days of publication.